arcbtc/1.21/README.md

-# 1.21 (a cheap to run/make lightning-network slave module)
+# 1.21 - a cheap to run/make lightning-network slave module

 ## Rationale